Kapucryptocoin/kapu-go/README.md

 Ark-GO is the ARK Ecosystem library client implemented in GOLANG programming language.
 It implements all most relevant ARK functionalities to help you  **develop efficient, fast and scalable GOLANG applications built upon ARK platform**.
 It provides also low level access to ARK so you can easily build your application on top of it.

-## A library demo app: ARKGO-GUI
+## A library demo app: KAPUGO-GUI
 A demo client app was developed to test the goark library package dependencies.
-More about the demo gui client: [/cmd/arkgopool](/cmd/arkgopool).
+More about the demo gui client: [/cmd/kapugopool](/cmd/kapugopool).
 It targets delegate and basic account functionalites, plus silent mode - to be able to run automated reward payments.

 See the demo console app shell recording here: https://asciinema.org/a/5yndxl794ncfpmjoqftuaiodm?t=8.